Peter Godwin (singer)

 Peter Godwin is an English new wave musician.
 He was a member of the band Metro, as well as a solo artist and songwriter.

-Godwin's song "Criminal World" was banned by the BBC on its initial release in 1977 due to bisexual overtones.
+The Metro song "Criminal World", co-written by Godwin, was banned by the BBC on its initial release in 1977 due to bisexual overtones.
 Six years later, David Bowie covered "Criminal World" on his best-selling album, Let's Dance.
 Adam Sweeting of Melody Maker disliked the song, saying it made "a strong plea for bulk erasure", while in a 2011 review, BBC writer David Quantick called the song one of the best on the album.
 In 1982, Godwin's "Images of Heaven" became a "cult favorite on New Wave radio stations".
 The dance remix of his song "Baby's in the Mountains" was a big dance hit and described as "intricate but direct".
 Godwin's 1983 solo studio album, Correspondence was issued by Polydor Records.

 In 1998, a number of his songs from his time with the band Metro, his early 1980s solo work, and a couple of new songs were released on CD titled Images of Heaven: The Best of Peter Godwin, released on Oglio Records.
 He wrote lyrics with a "spiritual bent" for Steve Winwood's 2008 album Nine Lives.